-Total scanning time is approximately 30 minutes.
+Total scanning time is about 30 minutes.
 Additional tests involving other drugs used to help spot chemical activity may be used.
-This may lengthen the testing time to as much as three hours.
-More images may be needed for a better view of the area the doctor wants to view and you should NOT worry that an extended exam means anything abnormal was found.
+This may add as much as three hours to the testing time.
+More images may be needed for a better view of the area the doctor wants to view.
+You should NOT worry that an extended exam means anything abnormal was found.

 - Unless you have taken medication to relax you, you should be able to resume normal activities after your scan.
 The small amount of radioactive material used to identify chemical activity loses its radioactivity during the first few days after the test.
 You will be given instructions for drinking lots of water and taking other precautions.

-- Our radiologists will conduct the exam and study your scan within the next 48 hours so that your physician can immediately plan treatment.
+- Our radiologists will conduct the exam and study your scan within the next 48 hours so that your physician can plan treatment right away.